A BPHZ Theorem in Configuration Space: Proof of Theorem

 \subsection{Reordering}

 Our strategy for reordering the forest formula is inspired by the proof of Zimmermann in \cite{Zimmermann:1969jj}, i.e. for any chosen integration set $I$, the forests are reordered such that we meet the condition on the degree of divergence.
-As a first step, we characterize graphs. \begin{defi} Consider a subgraph $\g\subseteq\G$ and an integration set $I_m\subseteq V(\G)$ with $|I_m|=m$.
-Then $\g$ is called \begin{enumerate} \item \emph{variable} w.r.t. $I_m$ if $|V(\g) \cap I_m|=|V(\g)|-1$, \item \emph{integrated} w.r.t. $I_m$ if $|V(\g) \cap I_m|=|V(\g)|$, \item \emph{constant} w.r.t. $I_m$ otherwise. \end{enumerate} \end{defi} \begin{lem} Let $\g\subset\G$ and $\g'\subset\g\subset\g''$.
-Then \begin{enumerate} \item $\g'$ is integrated if $\g$ is integrated, \item $\g''$ is constant if $\g$ is constant, \item $\g'$ is variable or integrated if $\g$ is variable. \end{enumerate} \end{lem} \begin{proof} Follows directly from the Definition \ref{de:graphchar}. \end{proof} For the reordering of forests, we work directly with complete posets.
-Let $A$ be a countable, finite set, $I\subseteq A$ and $F$ be a poset over $A$.
-Further consider any $f\in F$ with maximal subelements $f_1,...f_a$ where every $f_j\in F$.
+As a first step, we characterize graphs. \begin{definition} Consider a subgraph $\g\subseteq\G$ and an integration set $I_m\subseteq V(\G)$ with $\lvert I_m\rvert =m$.
+Then $\g$ is called \begin{enumerate} \item \emph{variable} with respect to (wrt) $I_m$ if $\lvert V(\g) \cap I_m\rvert =\lvert V(\g)\rvert-1$, \item \emph{integrated} wrt $I_m$ if $\lvert V(\g) \cap I_m\rvert=\lvert V(\g)\rvert$, \item \emph{constant} wrt $I_m$ otherwise. \end{enumerate} \end{definition} \begin{remark} Let $\g\subset\G$ and $\g'\subset\g\subset\g''$.
+Then \begin{enumerate} \item $\g'$ is integrated if $\g$ is integrated, \item $\g''$ is constant if $\g$ is constant, \item $\g'$ is variable or integrated if $\g$ is variable. \end{enumerate} \end{remark} Let $A$ be a finite set, $I\subseteq A$ and $F$ be a forest over $A$, i.e. a poset over $A$ such that each pair of elements in $F$ fulfills a relation of \eqref{eq:non_overlapping_conditions}.
+Further consider any $f\in F$ with maximal subelements $f_1,...f_a$ with $f_j\in F$, where $f_j\subset f$ is maximal, if there exists no $f_i\subset f$ with $i\neq j$ and $f_i\in F$ such that $f_i\supset f_j$.
 We set the following rules for reduction of subelements.
 If $f_j$ is variable, we reduce $f_j$ to a constant vertex.
 If $f_j$ is integrated, we reduce $f_j$ to an integrated vertex.
 If $f_j$ is constant, we take the set difference of $f_j$ with $f$ itself.
-W.l.o.g. the elements $f_1,...,f_b$ with $b\leq a$ are either integrated or variable and the reduced elements are given by
+Without loss of generality the elements $f_1,...,f_b$ with $b\leq a$ are either integrated or variable and the reduced elements are given by

-where $f/g$ means the reduction of $g$ inside $f$ to a vertex and $f\setminus g$ is the usual set difference.
+where $f/g$ means the reduction of $g$ inside $f$ to a vertex and $f\setminus g$ is the usual set difference wrt the vertex sets.
 Then we define the set